arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

   -> private class → Only allowed for inner (nested) classes, not for top-level classes.</br>
   -> protected class → Not allowed in Java; only methods, variables, and inner classes can be protected.</br>
 If you try to declare a class as both private and protected, it will cause a compilation error.

+## 71. What is the purpose of the "transient" keyword in Java?
+The transient keyword in Java is used to prevent a field from being serialized.
+When an object is serialized, transient fields are ignored and set to their default values during deserialization.

+## 72. What is the meaning of the Serial Version UID in Java Serialization?
+The Serial Version UID (serialVersionUID) is a unique identifier used in Java serialization to ensure version compatibility of serialized objects.

+If a class's serialVersionUID does not match during deserialization, an InvalidClassException occurs.